The Counselor: Plot

 Learning of the theft, Westray meets with the Counselor to notify him of the biker's true identity, a valued drug cartel member known as "the Green Hornet".
 He explains that the biker is now dead, with the cocaine also being stolen, leaving the Counselor culpable in the eyes of the cartel.
 Westray says he is leaving town immediately and suggests the Counselor do the same, explaining that the cartel's ruthlessness extends to creating "snuff films" where kidnapping victims are filmed being decapitated.
 The Counselor makes an urgent call to Laura, arranging to meet her in another state, where he will explain the situation to her.

 While transporting the drugs, the Wireman is pulled over by two cartel members pretending to be police officers.
 A gunfight ensues, resulting in the death of the Wireman, his accomplice, one of the cartel members, and an innocent bystander.
 The surviving cartel member repossesses the truck with the drugs and delivers it to its final destination.
 Reiner is accidentally killed by cartel members while they attempt to capture him.
 The cartel then kidnaps Laura.

 In a last-ditch effort, the Counselor contacts Jefe, a high-ranking cartel member, for suggestions on what to do next and to plead to spare Laura's life.
-Jefe begins speaking philosophically, citing the life and poetry of Antonio Machado to underline his advice.
+Jefe begins speaking pseudophilosophically and mocking, citing the life and poetry of Antonio Machado to underline his advice.
 Jefe darkly and mordantly advises the Counselor to resign himself to his fate that was created by the choices he made long beforehand, and that despite the Counselor's willingness to exchange his life for Laura's, it is too late.

 The Counselor remains in Mexico, defeated and in mourning.
 A package is slipped under the door of his hotel room and in it, he finds a DVD with "Hola!" written on it.
 Realizing that the disc likely contains a snuff film of Laura sent by the cartel, he breaks down.
 In an unnamed location, Laura's headless body is dumped into a landfill.

 Malkina's failed effort to steal the drugs does not deter her.
 She tracks Westray to London, where she hires a woman to seduce him and steal his bank codes.
 She then has accomplices steal Westray's laptop, and he is killed with the "bolito" device that Reiner had previously described.
 Malkina then meets her banker Michael at a restaurant, coolly explaining how she wants her profits and accounts to be handled and plans to move to Hong Kong.